scribe-security/docs/docs/CLI/valint/README.md

 Valint also allows you to store evidence locally on a remote OCI registry or using Scribe service. <br />

 Target support includes directories, files, images and git repositories. <br />
-While evidence types supported are CycloneDX SBOMS and SLSA provenance in both CycloneDX JSON, In-toto statement and attestation formats.
+While evidence types supported are CycloneDX SBOMs and SLSA provenance in both CycloneDX JSON, In-toto statement and attestation formats.

 Evidence collection will automatically collect information from the Supply chain environment which allows you to reference where in your supply chain the evidence was generated, see the `environment context` section below.